meaganc/website-optimization/README.md

 ## Website Performance Optimization portfolio project

 Navigate to the views/pizza.html and confirm via the Chrome dev tools that the pizzas are properly rendered and are at an acceptable FPS.
 In order to effectively test the site with Google PageSpeed Insights, the site must be available to the wider internet.
 The site can be accessed at [website optimization] (https://meaganc.github.io/website-optimization/).
+From here, the PageSpeed can be tested on the main index page, and the user can see the pizza creation by clicking on the Pizza project.
+The user can then adjust the size of the pizzas and scroll to see the pizzas moving across the screen.

 ### Changes Made to Optimize
 * Index.html